Present or lead a session!

 Session leads receive priority for the available seats at MERL Tech and a discounted registration fee.
 You will hear back from us in early June and, if selected, you will be asked to submit the final session title, summary and outline by June 30.

 MERL Tech is dedicated to creating a safe, inclusive, welcoming and harassment-free experience for everyone.
+Please review our Code of Conduct.
 Session submissions are reviewed by our steering committee.

 What We’re Looking For: